pablopunk/todo.nvim/readme.md

 - Toggle a floating window with `:TodoToggle`
 - Use `q` to close the window or call `:TodoToggle` again
 - Project-aware
-  - Automatically create a `TODO.md` file in the nearest `.git` folder
+  - Automatically create a `.git/.TODO.md` file in the nearest parent repo
-  - Automatically create a `~/TODO.md` file if you're not in a repo
+  - Automatically create a `~/.TODO.md` file if you're not in a repo
 - Automatically save the file when you close the floating window
 - Markdown syntax